phetsims/natural-selection/doc/model.md

 ```
 // Limited Food

-// the quantities that this algorithm computes, with their default values
+// the quantity that this algorithm computes, with its default value
 numberToStarve = 0

 if ( limited food is enabled ) {